China Travel Documents 2026: What to Prepare & Tips

 3. Medical Record

 It's a good idea to carry essential medical information with you.
+Having this information readily available can be invaluable in case of a medical emergency or if you require medical treatment while in China.
 This includes details of any pre-existing medical conditions, allergies, current medications, emergency contacts, and your insurance company's name and phone number.

 Additionally, if you have any specific health concerns or conditions, it may be beneficial to consult your healthcare provider before traveling.
+If you take daily medication, it's a good idea to bring extra doses in case of travel delays.

 Travel Tips for a China Tour